Who Is Lucia Morgan From Final Fight 3?

-In the world of Capcom, especially in the many games let alone beat 'em up and fighting game titles, Lucia Morgan seems to be an old or unfamiliar name.
+In the world of Capcom, especially in the many fighting game titles, Lucia Morgan seems to be an old or unfamiliar name.
 Lucia existed in a time in which the culture of video games would be one decade away before being a crucial part of modern-day mainstream culture.
 She first came into the world of Capcom with Final Fight 3 which came out in 1995 exclusively for the Super Nintendo Entertainment System (SNES).

 Like Final Fight 2, Final Fight 3 was never released to the arcade.

-When Final Fight 3 had come out, Mike Haggar (the mayor Metro City) and Guy are the only original characters returning.
+When Final Fight 3 came out, Mike Haggar (the mayor Metro City) and Guy were the only original characters returning.
 It marked the introduction of both Lucia Morgan and Dean (whose backstory proved to be a driving force of the game).
-With the Mad Gear Gang (main antagonists for previous Final Fight titles) being dismantled, a new gang called the Skull Cross gang has stepped in after winning a gang war that erupted.
+With the Mad Gear Gang (main antagonists for previous Final Fight titles) being dismantled, a new gang called the Skull Cross gang stepped in after winning a gang war that erupted.

 As the active mayor, Haggar takes the law into his own hands.
 Joining him are Dean and Lucia.
 Lucia, being the second police officer and first playable police officer, serves as a member of the Metro City PD as part of the Special Crimes Unit (SCU).